Communication-Efficient Stochastic Distributed Learning: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we considered (non)convex distributed learning problems.
 In particular, to address the challenge of expensive communication, we proposed two communication-efficient algorithms, \algsgd and \algsaga, that use local training.
 The algorithms employ SGD and SGD with variance reduction, respectively.
 We have shown that \algsgd converges to a neighborhood of a stationary point, while \algsaga converges exactly.
-We have thoroughly compared our algorithms with the state of the art, both theoretically and in simulations.
-Future research will focus on analyzing convergence for strongly convex problems, and extending our algorithm design to asynchronous scenarios.
+We have thoroughly compared our algorithms with the state of the art, both theoretically and in simulations. {Future research will focus on analyzing convergence for strongly convex problems and on extending our algorithmic framework to asynchronous scenarios and to the broader class of composite problems, as in~\cite{hong2016convergence}.}

 \appendices